The Non-Orientable Topology of Condorcet's Paradox

-Methods from topology have been leveraged to study various problems of Social Choice Theory, comprising a field known as Topological Social Choice Theory, pioneered by Chichilnisky and Heal~\cite{chichilnisky-heal}.
-On one hand, this is unsurprising because Social Choice Theory does not only study inputs and outputs that vary discretely (e.g., electoral ballots), but also those that may vary continuously (e.g., utility functions).
-On the other hand, classical results of Social Choice Theory can be recovered in Topological Social Choice Theory as demonstrated by various works by Baryshnikov~\cite{baryshnikov,baryshnikov-2,baryshnikov-gibbard}.
+Methods from topology have been leveraged to study various problems of social choice theory, comprising a field known as topological social choice theory, pioneered by Chichilnisky and Heal~\cite{chichilnisky-heal}.
+On the one hand, this is unsurprising because social choice theory does not only study inputs and outputs that vary discretely (e.g., electoral ballots) but also those that may vary continuously (e.g., utility functions).
+On the other hand, classical results of social choice theory can be recovered via topological methods, as demonstrated by Baryshnikov~\cite{baryshnikov,baryshnikov-2,baryshnikov-gibbard}.